 Salsa music, popularized in New York in the 1970s, originated in the Caribbean (primarily Cuba and Puerto Rico).
 Known for its African drum rhythms and Spanish guitar, salsa nights in Miami are as hot and steamy as the weather.
 From off-the-beaten-path, hole-in-the-wall clubs to places with sprawling dance floors, here's where to take your dancing shoes for a twirl.

 From the 'hood that never sleeps comes the sensational moves of Salsa Mia.
 For more than 10 years, this dance club has been showing "salseros" how to dance like a pro from the Mojito room above Mango’s Tropical Café.
-Go for the nightly classes at 6:30 and 8 pm, but stay for the great food, drinks and live entertainment.
+Go for the classes, but stay for the great food, drinks and live entertainment.

 At YUCA Restaurant and Lounge in the heart of Lincoln Road, you'll find a fantastic venue to learn some superstar moves or dance the night away.
 YUCA, which stands for Young Urban Cuban American, is a long-standing fine-dining restaurant featuring modern Cuban cuisine with signature dishes of seafood paella and oxtail stew, and a variety of tropical-flavored mojitos.
-It also hosts weekly salsa dancing meet-ups and classes by Salsa Fever every Wednesday and Friday starting at 8:30 pm.
+It also hosts salsa dancing meet-ups and classes.

 Downtown Miami/Little Havana